Sonoma Coast AVA: History

 Viticulture in the Sonoma coastal area is thought to be the first in what is today the North Coast AVA.
 Vitis vinefera vines may have been planted as early as 1817 according to historian Charles L Sullivan.
 These vines were planted by Russian settlers looking to establish agricultural outposts in the Fort Ross vicinity.
 Vines were reported to be bearing fruit in 1823.
-By the 1880's, vines were established and wine was commercially produced in several places throughout western Sonoma County, including, but not limited to, the areas around Freestone and Occidental, Bodega, Forestville, Guerneville, and Cazadero.
+By the 1880s, vines were established and wine was commercially produced in several places throughout western Sonoma County, including, but not limited to, the areas around Freestone and Occidental, Bodega, Forestville, Guerneville, and Cazadero.
 Steve Heimoff, a wine writer, further notes 10 acre of vineyard "at Plantation above Fort Ross Road, northwest of Cazadero."
 Most of the western Sonoma County wine industry did not survive phylloxera outbreaks and Prohibition.
-Lemoral Winery near Occidental, built in 1903, was in operation until the 1960's.
+Lemoral Winery near Occidental, built in 1903, was in operation until the 1960s.

 Geography

 The boundaries of the appellation are defined in the Code of Federal Regulations, Title 27, Section 9.116.
 The following seven cities are located in, or partly in, the Sonoma Coast AVA: